 What you’ll learn to do: evaluate strategies for rebuttal and refutation of counterargument

 An integral part of composing a strong argument is including counterargument.
-This can be difficult, especially if a writer is arguing for a position s/he already agrees with.
+This can be difficult, especially if writer are arguing for a position they already agree with and support.
 In such cases, writers can sometimes make good points to support their stances; however, their arguments are vulnerable unless they anticipate and address counterarguments.
-When a writer does this, it is often referred to as rebuttal or refutation.
+When a writer does addresses counterarguments, it is often referred to as rebuttal or refutation.
 Some scholars of rhetoric differentiate the two words in terms of if you can actually disprove a claim or just argue against it; however, in this section, we will use the terms as basically interchangeable to help get you more used to their function in argument.